manekshms/JotItApi/readme.md

 CRUD application for creating small notes.

 ## Prerequisites
-To run this project on your desktop, you need nodejs installed and mongoDB database server.
+To run this project on your desktop, you need nodejs installed and mongoDB database server installed.

 ## Installation

 * Start mongo database server
 * Create a .env file in project root directory, add configuration environment variables.
 * Run `npm i` which will install all the required dependencies

+## Usage

+* Run in production environment `npm start`
+* Run in development environment `npm dev`

 ***